withastro/astro/packages/integrations/prefetch/README.md

 ```

 ## Troubleshooting
-- If your installation doesn't seem to be working, make sure to restart the dev server.
+- If your installation doesn't seem to be working, try restarting the dev server.
 - If a link doesn't seem to be prefetching, make sure that the link is pointing to a page on the same domain and matches the integration's `selector` option.

 For help, check out the `#support-threads` channel on [Discord](https://astro.build/chat).
 Our friendly Support Squad members are here to help!